JamieKook/WeatherDashboard/README.md

 ## Functionality

 ### Selection of cities
 Users can select a city by either inputting the city's name in the search bar or by clicking on one of the cities listed.
-Upon clicking a search or city button, weather data will be gathered for the selected city.
+Upon clicking search or on a listed city, weather data will be gathered for the selected city.

 ### Current weather display
 This application displays the city, state, date, and map of the location for each inputted city.
-For the selected city, the current temperature, humidity, wind-speed, a weather icon, and a short weather description.
-Information is diplayed on the webpage.
+For the selected city, the current temperature, humidity, wind-speed, a weather icon, and a short weather description is diplayed on the webpage.

 ![image of weather dashboard](images/dashboard.png)